chris-carrington/solidfun/README.md

 ### 🚀 Deploy your app!
 - Cloudflare offers free global hosting!
     - Create a GitHub account
-    - Push to a public or private repository
+    - Push to a public or private repository, full transparency:
+        - We ***do not*** recommend adding `.solidfun` to your `.gitignore`.
+This way no build step is required in the cloud and you get to see exactly what's updated on each release!
     - Create a Cloudlfare account
     - Navigate to `Workers & Pages`
     - Add you Github account information